wensheng-li/online-coding-academy/README.md

 - Advanced filtering options for course status, date range, etc.
 - Exporting reports as PDF or CSV.
   Dashboard and analytics for course enrolment trends.
-- Fully completed for the responsive design for different devices.
+- Fully completed the responsive design for different devices.

 ## Contributing

 Contributions are welcome!
-If you would like to contribute, please fork the repository and submit a pull request with detailed information about your changes.
+To make a contribution, please fork the repository and submit a pull request with detailed information about your changes.

 ## License